akka/akka/akka-docs/rst/java/http/routing-dsl/directives/form-field-directives/formFields.rst

 Requests missing a required field or field value will be rejected with an appropriate rejection.

-There's also a singular version, :ref:`-formField-`.
+There's also a singular version, :ref:`-formField-java-`.

-Query parameters can be handled in a similar way, see :ref:`-parameters-`.
+Query parameters can be handled in a similar way, see :ref:`-parameters-java-`.

 Unmarshalling
 -------------